 Next, I recommend visiting Place d’Armes Square, Montreal’s most famous square, located in the heart of Old Montreal.
 Check out the Notre Dame Basilica!
 This cathedral has really beautiful architecture and is an iconic sight in Montreal.

 Fun fact: Canadian superstar Celine Dion was married here!

 Walk Around Vieux-Port de Montreal

-Before getting back on the road, Nathaniel and I walked around the Old Port Waterfront.
-This area is especially historic; there was actually a colonial reenactment taking place as we were walking by.
+Before getting back on the road, I walked around the Old Port Waterfront.
+This area is especially historic.
+There was actually a colonial reenactment taking place as we were walking by.
 Additionally, the Montreal Science Center is located in this area.

 The Old Port is a great place to grab a bite to eat, bike, rollerblade, watch some local entertainers, and walk around!

 That’s all of my recommendations for a weekend in Montreal!
 Although I recommend driving up to Montreal (it’s only 4.5 hours from Boston), Old Montreal is very walkable.
 Montreal is a nice getaway from the US, especially if you are under the age of 21, because of its accessibility and French-influence.
 Lastly, I definitely think three days is enough time to explore the city!